MarkMichon1/BitGlitter-Python/README.md

 If you wish to make your own custom color palettes, BitGlitter gives you the ability to do that with these functions.

-`addCustomPalette(paletteName, paletteDescription, colorSet, optionalNickname = "")`  This function adds custom palettes to use.
+`add_custom_palette(paletteName, paletteDescription, colorSet, optionalNickname = "")`  This function adds custom palettes to use.

 Argument `paletteName` takes a string and is the name of the palette that gets displayed and transmitted.